 Every three years the Council elects a Director (Direttore) and a Management Board, charged with the responsibility of implementing the Departmental policies.
 The Director chairs the Council and manages the Department with the assistance of the Management Board and the of the Administrative Secretary Office (Segreteria Amministrativa).

 Since the 1980's DIA is very active in international relations, as a founding member of the ECATA consortium (dedicated to continuining education of professionals of the aeronautical industry) and of the PEGASUS network of top European aerospace universities.
-In addition to MSSE, DIA manages the EuMAS aerospace engineering course in collaboration with a number of other European aerospace schools.
 A number of agreements for the recognition of coursework and student exchange have been established with European and US universities.
 Within the framework of these agreements, petitioning students can be authorized to carry out part of their studies at another university or at an approved research institution.

 The Faculty of Engineering (Facoltà di Ingegneria) offers three degrees in aerospace engineering disciplines: